Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/container_insights/_index.md

   - "Contributor" - Required for provisioning Azure resources

-    To create it login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/).
+    To create it login to your Azure account run the below Bash shell command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```shell
     az login